FindNUS/FindNUS.github.io/content/technical/backend/_index.md

 **FindNUS sending emails**
 After a while, FindNUS does its daily Smart Lookout routine for email subscriptions.
-For lost items that have enabled email notifications, if there are.
+For lost items that have enabled email notifications, if the lookout routine finds possible matches, an email is sent to the Loster.

 ![emailsend](email2.png)